Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Proof of Theorem

+\begin{acks}[Acknowledgments] S. Lee, M. Ramil, and I. Seo were supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MEST) No. 2023R1A2C100517311 and Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03).
+S. Lee and I. Seo were also supported by NRF grant funded by the Korean government No. 2016K2A9A2A1300381525.
+I. Seo was supported by the NRF grant funded by the Korean government No. 2019R1A6A1A10073437 and a Seoul National University Research Grant in 2023.
+I. Seo thanks KIAS for their support as a visiting scholar from March 2024 to February 2025. \end{acks}

-By Proposition \ref{prop:tvm1}, the first term tends to $0$ as $\epsilon\rightarrow0$, while it is easy to check that $D^{\epsilon}(t^{\epsilon})\rightarrow0$ for $t^{\epsilon}=\frac{1}{\epsilon^{\theta}}$ as $\epsilon\rightarrow0$.
-This completes the proof. \end{proof} \textbf{Acknowledgement.} M. R. and S. L. were supported by the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03).
-I. S. was supported by the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03) and National Research Foundation(NRF) of Korea grant funded by the Korea government(MSIT) (No. 2022R1F1A106366811, 2022R1A5A600084012, and 2023R1A2C100517311).
+\begin{funding} M. Ramil and S. Lee were supported by the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03).
+I. Seo was supported by the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03) and National Research Foundation(NRF) of Korea grant funded by the Korea government(MSIT) (No. 2022R1F1A106366811, 2022R1A5A600084012, and 2023R1A2C100517311).
 The authors are also supported by BK21 SNU Mathematical Sciences Division.
+The auhors are grateful to the two referees for their careful reading and valuable suggestions. \end{funding}